svinniks/pl-json-store/README.md

 Anonymous value creation is the only JSON store operation which does not require addressing existing JSON values.
 All other actions, such as object property creation and modification, array extension and value deletion, require **accessing existing values** using [JSON-PATH](http://goessner.net/articles/JsonPath/)-like query expressions.
 Query syntax in Jodus conforms neither the complete JSON-PATH specification nor it's subset - more likely it resembles the way object properties are being referenced in JavaScript + some Jodus-unique features described below.

-To refer a property somewhere in the object hierarchy, standard JavaScript dot notation can be used:
+To refer to a property somewhere in the object hierarchy, standard JavaScript dot notation can be used:

 ```
 $.documents.invoice.issuer